I just finished celebrating my first Carnival in Brazil.

 In Rio, those festivities basically consist of a bunch of blocos (street parties) during the day.
 Each bloco starts at a certain time (most start in the morning or early afternoon).
 And some blocos actually start a few weeks before Carnaval officially starts.

-At each bloco, there is a street band/group that performs on a big moving truck, playing music, singing and dancing.
-The streets are packed with people and vendors selling beer and Smirnoff Ice (for the most part, these were the only two choices!).
+Each bloco has a street band/group that performs on a big moving truck.
+With people playing music, singing and dancing as they drive through the streets.
+The streets are packed shoulder to shoulder with people and vendors selling beer and Smirnoff Ice (for the most part, these were the only two choices!).
 It resembled something like this…

-And everyone dresses up in ridiculous outfits.
-Well, the guys do, anyway (most of the guys dress up as women).
+Everyone dresses up in ridiculous outfits.
+Well, the guys do, anyway.
+Most of the guys dress up as women.
 The girls don’t seem to be quite as creative in their costume choices…

-Watch out: The energy and happiness are 100% contagious.
-I’d honestly never experienced anything like it before.
+The energy and happiness are 100% contagious.
+I’d never experienced anything like it before.

 This video does a better job at depicting it…

 Carnival is known around Brazil for being the time of year when everyone kisses everyone.
 It’s not uncommon for people to break up with their significant others right before Carnival starts, just to aproveitar Carnival and make out with as many people as possible.
-This means that females should be prepared for some grabby men.
+So ladies, be prepared for some grabby men!

 Planning on celebrating Carnival in Rio sometime soon?
-Here are a few tips to make it a successful one:
+Here are a few tips to make it one to remember:

 - If you wanna attend the most famous Carnival in Brasil, head to Salvador, Bahia.
 I had a ton of fun at Rio Carnival, but there are a lot of other places to celebrate, like Ouro Preto (especially if you’re in your early 20s), Florianópolis, Recife/Olinda...